How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Implement MFA Everywhere

 We can't stress this enough.
-Multi-factor authentication on all business-critical systems — email, cloud storage, client platforms, project management tools, and financial accounts — is the single most impactful step.
+Multi-Factor Authentication (MFA) on all business-critical systems β email, cloud storage, client platforms, project management tools, and financial accounts β is the single most impactful step you can take.
 MFA blocks 99.9% of automated credential attacks, and insurers know it.
 Several providers told us that MFA implementation alone can reduce premiums by 10-15%.

 Deploy Endpoint Detection and Response (EDR)